Phone icon. Need help? Call us on 0800 085 7371

 Ensuring that any rugs are carefully taped so they won't slip and loose cables are not left trailing where they could be a hazard is essential for safety reasons.
 Consider installing handrails in hallways and near staircases and install grab bars in the bathroom near the toilet, shower, and bathtub to assist with stability and prevent falls.
 Adding non-slip mats can also help prevent falls in the shower and bathtub.

-Explore using remote monitoring technology like motion sensors, fall detection systems, or smart home devices.
+Explore using remote monitoring technology like motion sensors, fall detection systems, or smart home devices and emergency buttons.
 These tools can alert family members or caregivers in case of emergencies.

 Peace of mind with a GPS personal alarm